-In connection with this offering, all of our directors and executive officers and certain holders of our shares, who collectively held approximately 9.0 million shares of common stock (assuming conversion of all of our outstanding shares of preferred stock) as of September 30, 2014, and substantially all of our optionholders who are not stockholders, have signed lock-up agreements which prevent them from selling any of our common stock or any securities convertible into or exercisable or exchangeable for common stock for a period of not less than 180 days from the date of the preliminary prospectus prepared for this offering without the prior written consent of each of Cowen and Company, LLC and Piper Jaffray & Co., as representatives of the underwriters.
-The representatives may in their sole discretion and at any time without notice release some or all of the shares subject to lock-up agreements prior to the expiration of the 180-day period.
+In connection with this offering, all of our executive officers, directors and such directors' affiliates, who collectively held approximately 8.7 million shares of common stock as of June 30, 2015, and substantially all of our optionholders who are not stockholders, have signed lock-up agreements which prevent them from selling any of our common stock or any securities convertible into or exercisable or exchangeable for common stock for a period of not less than 90 days from the date of this prospectus prepared for this offering without the prior written consent of each of Cowen and Company, LLC, Piper Jaffray & Co. and Nomura Securities International, Inc., as representatives of the underwriters.
+The representatives may in their sole discretion and at any time without notice release some or all of the shares subject to lock-up agreements prior to the expiration of the 90-day period.
 When determining whether or not to release shares from the lock-up agreements, the representatives will consider, among other factors, the stockholder's reasons for requesting the release, the number of shares for which the release is being requested and market conditions at the time.
 In addition, our optionholders who have not executed lock-up agreements are nevertheless subject to similar restrictions set forth in the option agreements executed in connection with our 2004 Plan and 2014 Plan.